DuncanSungWKim/redis-doc/topics/cluster-tutorial.md

 Redis Cluster also provides **some degree of availability during [network partitions](https://en.wikipedia.org/wiki/Network_partition)**, that is in practical terms the ability to continue the operations when some nodes fail or are not able to communicate.
-However the cluster stops to operate in the event of larger failures (for example when the majority of masters are unavailable).
+However the cluster stops operating in the event of larger failures (for example when the majority of masters are unavailable).

-So in practical terms, what you get with Redis Cluster?
+So in practical terms, what do you get with Redis Cluster?

 * The ability to **automatically split your dataset among multiple nodes**.
 * The ability to **continue operations when a subset of the nodes are experiencing failures** or are unable to communicate with the rest of the cluster.